 5. Going with a checklist

-Of course, you may want to know about a new person, and you might even have certain criteria in mind, but do not go with a questionnaire in mind.
-Don’t constantly ask questions hoping for answers that will satisfy you.
+Of course, you may want to know about a new person, and you might even have certain criteria in mind, but do not go with a questionnaire.
+Don’t interrogate your date.
 Keep an open mind and let the conversation flow from both sides.
 A person will open up automatically if you make them feel casual and comfortable.
 Remember, a date is not an interview.

 6. Sticking to technology